 The School acknowledges the important role that the curriculum can play in the prevention of abuse and in the preparation of our students for the responsibilities of adult life and citizenship.
 It is expected that all leaders will consider the areas that exist in their area of responsibility for addressing personal safety issues.
 The CBSE curriculum will be used to inform students how to keep safe and to know how to ask for help if their safety is being threatened.
 As part of developing a healthy, safer lifestyle, students will be taught, for example:

-- To recognize and manage risks in different situations and then decide how to behave responsibly - To judge what kinds of physical contact are acceptable and unacceptable - To recognize when pressure from others (including people they know) threatens their safety and wellbeing, including knowing when and where to get help - To use assertiveness techniques to resist unhelpful pressure.
+To recognise and manage risks in different situations and then decide how to behave responsibly

+- > To judge what kinds of physical contact are acceptable and unacceptable - To recognise when pressure from others (including people they know) threatens their personal safety and well-being, including knowing when and where to get help - > To use assertiveness techniques to resist unhelpful pressure.

-Safeguarding within Woodlem Park School - Rules for Visitors
+16 .
+Safeguarding within Woodlem Park School

-- No internal doors to classrooms will be locked whilst students are present in these areas. - Entry to the School premises will be controlled by staff supervision, or by video surveillance. - Authorized visitors to the School will be logged into and out of the premises and will be asked to wear their identity badge.
-Unidentified visitors will be challenged. - The presence of intruders or suspicious strangers seen loitering near the School or approaching students will be reported to the police - Parents, carers or relatives may only take still or video photographic images of students in the School, or on School organized activities, with the prior consent of the School and then only in designated areas.
-If parents do not wish their son to be photographed or filmed, and express this view in writing, their view will be respected. - Our policies reflect the consideration we give to the protection of our students both within the School environment and when away from the School when undertaking School trips and visits. - The School recognizes the need to be alert to the risks posed by strangers, or others (including the parents or carers of other students), who may wish to harm students on the School site, or students travelling to and from the School.
+- > No internal doors to classrooms will be locked whilst students are present in these areas. - > Entry to the School premises will be controlled by staff supervision, or by video surveillance. - Authorised visitors to the School will be logged into and out of the premises and will be asked to wear their identity badge.
+Unidentified visitors will be challenged. - The presence of intruders or suspicious strangers seen loitering near the School or approaching students will be reported to the police - Parents, carers or relatives may only take still or video photographic images of students in the School, or on School organised activities, with the prior consent of the School and then only in designated areas.
+If parents do not wish their son to be photographed or filmed, and express this view in writing, their view will be respected. - Our policies reflect the consideration we give to the protection of our students both within the School environment and when away from the School when undertaking School trips and visits. - The School recognises the need to be alert to the risks posed by strangers, or others (including the parents or carers of other students), who may wish to harm students on the School site, or students travelling to and from the School.
 In such cases, the School will take all reasonable steps to lessen such risks.

-Appendix

-Types of child abuse and their symptoms
+Appendix 1 - types of child abuse and their symptoms

-Child abuse can be categorized into four distinct types, i.e.:
+Child abuse can be categorised into four distinct types, i.e.:

-Physical abuse
+- Physical abuse

-Sexual abuse
+- Sexual abuse

-Emotional abuse
+- Emotional abuse

-Physical neglect
+- Physical neglect